1947 North Chappel Drive

 It will not be a problem because we deliver to the entire western United States using our company-owned transportation company.
 We have even delivered to a site that was 1,300 miles from our factory.
 You have nothing to worry about with our company because we handle your complete delivery, including the craning process.

-Since all of our homes are custom it is difficult for us display all the options available in just a few model homes.
+Since we have such an extensive catalog it is difficult for us to display all the options available in just a few model homes.
 You can come to our factory for a tour to see a few of the projects we are working on.
 The tour will let you see more of the options, and you will get to witness our quality homes and building process.
+We also have many videos on youtube and our website portfolio showing many of our past and current projects.

 There are financing companies we work with that help coordinate the building process.
 We offer help with creating a financing package that works with our construction draw schedule.
 You can also meet with your local bank to look at construction loans.
 If you have any more questions about financing, our project coordinator can answer them.
 For more information see our financing page.